-This colloquium is the third in a series facilitated by the Commonwealth Secretariat.
-The first was held Bangalore, India in February 1988.
-It was convened by Justice P N Bhagwati, a former Chief Justice of India. formulated the Bangalore Principles.
-1 The thesis of those principles was not that international legal norms on human rights are ipso facto incorporated as part of domestic law.
-Still less was it that domestic judges could override clear domestic law by reliance on such international norms.
-But it was that judges should not ignore such international rules in a comfortable world of judicial parochialism.
+This meeting, convened by the Supreme Court of Nigeria, is the fourth in a series facilitated by Interights and the Commonwealth Secretariat.
+The first was held in Bangalore, India in February 1988.
+It was convened by Justice P N Bhagwati, a former Chief Justice of India.
+It formulated the Bangalore Principles.
+14 The thesis of those principles was not that international legal norms on human rights are incorporated, as such, as part of domestic law.

+still less was it that domestic judges could override clear domestic law by reliance on such international norms.
+But it was that judges should not ignore such international rules in a comfortable world of judicial provincialism and blinkered jurisdictionalism.
 Instead, they should become familiar with the international norms.
-When appropriate occasions present themselves, as i.n the construction of an ambiguous statute or the declaration and extension of the common law, they should ensure, so far as possible, that their statement of the local law conforms to basic principles of human rights collected international law.
-Judges of the common law Their task is by no means mechanical.
-To exercise their choices they must have points of reference. should not be made upon the idiosyncratic whim of Particular judge.
+When appropriate occasions present themselves, as in the construction of an ambiguous statute or the declaration and extension of the common law, they should ensure, so far as possible, that their statement of the local law conforms to the basic principles of human rights collected in international law.

+Judges of the common law have choices.
+Their task is by no means mechanical.
+To exercise their choices they must have points of reference or criteria.
+Choices should not be made upon the idiosyncratic whim of a particular judge.
 They should be made by reference, amongst other things, to the fundamental principles of international human rights norms.

-On the initiative of the Hon Enoch Dumbutshena, then Chief Justice of Zimbabwe, a second colloquium was convened in Harare in April 1989.
+On the initiative of Justice Enoch Dumbutshena, then Chief Justice of Zimbabwe, a second colloquium was convened in Harare in April 1989.
 It was opened by President Mugabe.
-He stressed the imperative duty of all countries to create an environment of peace (without which human rights can not flourish) and to assure the independence of the judiciary as a means of upholding such rights.
-At the end of the Harare conference, the participants joined in the Harare Declaration on Human Rights.
+He stressed on that occasion the imperative duty of all countries to create an environment of peace (without which human rights can not flourish) and to assure the independence of the judiciary as а means of upholding such rights.
+15 At the end of the Harare conference, the Participants joined in the Harare Declaration on Human Rights.
 This contained the reminder that:

 "Fine statements in domestic laws or international and regional instruments are not enough.
 Rather it is essential to develop a culture of respect for internationally stated human rights norms which sees these norms applied in the domestic laws of all nations and given full effect.
 They must not be seen as alien to domestic law in national courts."
+16